Massachusetts Fair Housing Law Poster

-The Fair Housing Law Poster is an equal opportunity law poster by the Massachusetts Department Of Labor and Workforce Development.
+The Fair Housing Law Poster is a labor law posters poster by the Massachusetts Department Of Labor and Workforce Development.
 This poster is mandatory for some employers, including employers in the home renting and selling industry.

 This poster must be posted in a conspicuous place where all employees will see it in any place that rents out, leases, or sells homes or apartments or any other place someone can live.
 This poster describes the right of possible tenants to be able to buy, lease, rent, owner, or possess property free from discrimination.
 This poster also lists who to file a complaint to.